CristianaLazar/mlops-bird-classification-project/reports/README.md

 >
 > Answer:

 During our bird classification project, we adopted a systematic approach for debugging.
 The primary tool for this was the Python debugger, which allowed us to set breakpoints in the code.
 In our development environment, particularly VS Code, we used the F9 key to insert these inline breakpoints, visible as small red dots next to the code lines.
 This feature enabled us to execute the script in debug mode and step through the code interactively, observing the behavior and state of variables at each step.
-This method proved invaluable in identifying and fixing bugs efficiently.

 In addition to traditional debugging, we utilized PyTorch Lightning's simple profiler.
 This profiler is specifically designed for deep learning tasks and profiles key actions in the training loop, including `on_epoch_start`, `on_epoch_end`, `on_batch_start`, `tbptt_split_batch`, `model_forward`, `model_backward`, `on_after_backward`, `optimizer_step`, `on_batch_end`, `training_step_end`, and `on_training_end`.
 This comprehensive profiling helped us understand the performance of different segments of our code during the training process.
 After deploying our model on the school's high-performance computing (HPC) resources, we analyzed the profiler's output and found no significant bottlenecks.